Oniheii/Movie-Recommendation-System/README.md

 1. Clone the repository.
 2. Install the required libraries using `requirements.txt`.
 3. Run the Jupyter Notebook `recommendation_system.ipynb` to execute the code.

+4. ### File Structure

+- `data/`: Contains the raw dataset (`ratings.csv`).
+- `scripts/`: Python code for building the recommendation system.
+- `output/`: Contains the results of the similarity calculations and graph visualizations.
+- `requirements.txt`: List of dependencies.